garamohamed98/CS2023-Java-Assignment/README.md

 - [Exercise 3 Solution](Lesson1/Exercice3/Equation2.java): This is the Java code that provides a solution to Exercise 3.
 - [Exercise 4 Solution](Lesson1/Exercice4/TestPremier.java): This is the Java code that provides a solution to Exercise 4.
 - [Exercise 5 Solution](Lesson1/Exercice5/ListePremier.java): This is the Java code that provides a solution to Exercise 5.
+- [Exercise 6 Solution](Lesson1/Exercice5/Factorielle1.java): This is the Java code that provides a solution to Exercise 6 question 1.
+- [Exercise 6 Solution](Lesson1/Exercice5/Factorielle2.java): This is the Java code that provides a solution to Exercise 6 question 2.

 ## Using the Exercise Solutions